Check out appoLearning.com, because your kids deserve the very best educational apps!

 October is one of the greatest transitional months of the year, shifting to truly colder weather, bringing on beer festivals, hoards of candy and delicious apple cider.
 It’s also an exciting kickoff month for the end-of-the-year holiday season, starting with Halloween.
 Who would’ve thought that the Android phone could become such an important part of our Halloween rituals, carving digital pumpkins and even keeping tabs on our kids as they navigate the neighborhood in search of tricks and treats?
-Here’s some great Android apps that keep things fun and safe for October’s favorite holiday.
+Here’s four great Android apps that keep things fun and safe for October’s favorite holiday.

 Creepy Tales (Free)